Asashou/notes/00_intro.md

-- visual neuroscience and electrophysiology at UBC in Vancouver, Canada
+- visual neuroscience and electrophysiology
-- came to LMU about a year ago to join Laura Busse's lab, work on mouse vision and behaviour, while recording neurophysiology and doing optogenetic manipulation
+- joined Laura Busse's lab, work on mouse vision and behaviour, while recording neurophysiology and doing optogenetic manipulation
 - my python experience:
     - needed visual stimulus presentation program
     - found VisionEgg, written in Python by a neuroscientist/entomologist, flexibility, features we needed, and it was free!